kedjenks/GettingCleaningProgrammingAssignment/CodeBook.md

      WALKING_UPSTAIRS - collected while subject was walking up stairs WALKING_DOWNSTAIRS - collected while subject was walking down stairs

-Sensor Data:
+Sensor Reading Data:

-Mean and standard deviation data was gathered per sensor<Mean/StdDev>.
-Some sensors also have multiple readings (one per 3 dimensional axis) <X/Y/Z>Axis
+The various sensor reading variables are combinations of multiple component meanings.
+They are summarized below in a compressed format with explanations for each subcomponent.
+Mean and standard deviation data was gathered per sensor reading (<Mean/StdDev> means either Mean OR StdDev).
+Some sensors also have multiple readings corresponding to one of the 3 dimensional axes (<X/Y/Z>Axis means either XAxis OR YAxis OR ZAxis)

 See legend below for explanation of all components.
-All are unitless as they are normalized data.
+All are unitless as they are normalized over the data collection period.

      Time_BodyMotion_Accelerometer_<Mean/StdDev>_<X/Y/Z>Axis
      Time_Gravitational_Accelerometer_<Mean/StdDev>_<X/Y/Z>Axis